Sidebar

 - the distribution will be public and easily accessible; and

-- the faculty determine that open-source distribution is an appropriate way to maximize the adoption or impact of the software.
+- all contributors determine that open-source distribution is an appropriate way to maximize the adoption or impact of the software.

-Faculty do not have any right to assign, license or transfer the patent rights in software.
+All such persons do not have any right to assign, license or transfer the patent rights in software.
 When distributing software under an open-source license, faculty must ensure that existing patent rights or patent applications related to the software are not affected, in any way, by the terms of the license.
-Faculty needing assistance with open source license selection, license compatibility, external ownership or other licensing concerns may contact Technology Commercialization.
+Faculty needing assistance with open-source license selection, license compatibility, external ownership or other licensing concerns may contact Technology Commercialization.

 All such persons planning to release software under an open-source license which integrates with University of Minnesota enterprise infrastructure (including logins, server IP addresses, data queries, etc.) must first report the software to Technology Commercialization and such software will be subject to a security assessment and may require approval from the Office of Information Technology (OIT) or another University office.